 To treat or repat?
 That is the question

-In the article below, written for the October Cost Containment Supplement of the International Travel Insurance Journal (ITIJ), Cindy Lubiarz, RN, BSN, national director of business development for CareMeridian, asks whether international insurers are considering all their options if they have a client ill or injured in the US.
+In the article below, written for the October Cost Containment Supplement of the International Travel Insurance Journal (ITIJ), Cindy Lubiarz, RN, BSN, former national director of business development for CareMeridian, asks whether international insurers are considering all their options if they have a client ill or injured in the US.
 (You can also read the full version of this article with quotes from other industry experts as it appears in the October Cost Containment Supplement of the ITIJ. )

 De-complicating patients prior to repatriation by using a sub-acute healthcare and specialty rehabilitation facility can significantly reduce medical and related costs in an environment that is also conducive to a better recovery, with less stress and a more comfortable return home for the insured.

 Travelers suffering a traumatic injury or acute illness while visiting the US are faced with a multitude of challenges while they recover, and most will have the goal of returning home as quickly as possible.
 Sending them back to their country prematurely, though, could result in added expense and health risks.
 How do you assure these patients quality care, reduced stress, and the best possible recovery, while containing the inevitable associated medical costs?